BIOL 3400B, Section B, CRN 93892, Fall 2025

 Course Materials:

-We will be reading selections from the Foundations of Parasitology textbook (available online for free as well as available via PDF) as well as scientific articles from the primary literature to broaden our perspectives on the ecology and evolution of parasites as well as focus in on particular parasites and the diseases they cause.
+We will be reading selections from the textbook, Parasitology, A Conceptual Approach (published August 2022), as well as scientific articles from the primary literature to broaden our perspectives on the ecology and evolution of parasites as well as focus on particular parasites and the diseases they cause.